char-cole/bloodborne-ally-app/README.md

 This app contains documentation for the Bloodborne Ally GraphQL API.

-It also contains a demonstration of the capabilities of the API in the forms of several search pages.
+It also contains a demonstration of the capabilities of the API in the form of several search pages.
-Currently, Runes and Gestures are available for search.
+Currently, Runes, Gestures, and Key Items are available for search.

 ## Planned Features